-Canon 5D Mark II versus Nikon D5300
+Canon 5D Mark II vs Nikon D5300

-The Canon EOS 5D Mark II and the Nikon D5300 are two digital cameras that were announced, respectively, in September 2008 and October 2013.
+The Canon EOS 5D Mark II and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in September 2008 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (D5300) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (29 percent) than the Canon 5D Mark II.
 Moreover, the D5300 is substantially lighter (44 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark II) and the Nikon Lens Catalog (D5300).